-- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs other than quoted prices included within level 1 for the assets or liability, either directly or indirectly (for example, quoted market prices for similar assets and liabilities in active markets or quoted market prices for identical assets or liabilities in markets not considered to be active, inputs other than quoted prices that are observable for the asset or liability, or marketcorroborated input.
+- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs other than quoted prices included within level 1 for the assets or liability, either directly or indirectly (for example, quoted market prices for similar assets and liabilities in active markets or quoted market prices for identical assets

-Level 3 - Unobservable inputs supported by little or no market activity based on our own assumptions used to measure assets and liabilities.
+- or liabilities in markets not considered to be active, inputs other than quoted prices that are observable for the asset or liability, or market-corroborated input. - Level 3 Unobservable inputs supported by little or no market activity based on our own assumptions used to measure assets and liabilities.

 The fair values for fixed-rate contracts receivable are estimated using discounted cash flow analysis based on interest rates currently being offered for contracts with similar terms to customers with similar credit quality.
 The carrying amounts reported on our consolidated balance sheets for contracts receivable approximate fair value and have been categorized as a Level 2 fair value measurement.
 The carrying amounts reported for variable rate long-term marketing obligations approximate fair value.
 Fair values for fixed-rate long-term marketing obligations are estimated using a discounted cash flow calculation that applies interest rates currently being offered for debt with similar terms and underlying collateral.
-The total carrying value of long-term marketing obligations reported on our consolidated balance sheets approximates fair value and have been categorized as a Level 2 fair value and have been categorized as a Level 2 fair value for debt with similar terms and underlying collateral.
 The total carrying value of long-term marketing obligations reported on our consolidated balance sheets approximates fair value and have been categorized as a Level 2 fair value measurement.